 Create a Nook

-If you are able to fit a play pen in the tent or some sort of sleeping bed, then you can try to drape a blanket down the side to keep them from seeing you as they become restless in the early morning.
-Hopefully they will fall back asleep.
+If you are able to fit a playpen in the tent or some sort of sleeping bed, then you can try to drape a blanket down the side to keep them from seeing you as they become restless in the early morning.
+Hopefully, they will fall back asleep.

-Lock out the light
+Block out the light

 Back to Bed

 If your kids wake up throughout the night then use all your tricks to put them back to bed.
 Sometimes nights on the go are just rough and you need to do what you have to do.